What to expect from an occupational health examination?

 Initial medical examination

-An employee should have an initial medical examination before starting a new job.
-There is both an obligation for the employer to order such an examination and for the employee to undergo it.
-Therefore, you cannot refuse it, or theoretically you can, but the employer will probably not employ you because he/she may be sanctioned.
-However, if the employer requires specialist examinations, but the assessing doctor does not order them, you are not obliged to undergo such examinations.
+If the law or the employer requires an initial medical examination, the employee must undergo it.
+Therefore, you cannot refuse it, or theoretically you can, but the employer will probably not employ you because he/she may be penalised.
+However, if the employer requires specialist examinations, but these are not indicated by the assessing doctor, you are not obliged to undergo such examinations.

 The purpose of the medical examination is primarily to determine whether the employee can perform the job, and there are several categories of jobs that have different requirements.